aridjayarecipes/cutesrecipes.web.app/content/post/2050-recipe-of-speedy-mixed-fruits-salad.md

 recipeinstructions:
 - "Cut all the fruits 1 cup each in cubes"
 - "Spread black salt homemade sprinkle it and pour sabja seeds on all sides and in centre if u like squeeze half lemon"
-- "I did not use as it is very tasty and healthy it is my lunch I didn&#39;t take anything extra and serve chilled and enjoy this fruit salad with sabja seeds."
+- "I did not use as it is very tasty and healthy it is my lunch I didn't take anything extra and serve chilled and enjoy this fruit salad with sabja seeds."
 categories:
 - Recipe
 tags: